Martin G. Barnes: Controversy

 Near the end of Barnes' term, he was included in a statewide investigation of corruption in several cities.
 The investigation led to a forty-count indictment of Barnes handed down by United States Attorney Chris Christie on January 25, 2002.
 In announcing the indictment, Christie cited, among other things, Barnes' forcing of contractors to pay for trips he took while mayor and providing "female companions" to accompany him.
 Barnes also was charged with extortion and graft, the latter due to his dealings with an Irvington, New Jersey paving contractor who had earned $16 million in city contracts.
 It was largely through his dealings with this contractor, United Gunite, that the investigation into Barnes deepened, as the firm had been accused of paying bribes to many municipal officials statewide.

 Barnes initially denied the charges and promised to fight them vigorously, but his declarations of innocence garnered him no sympathy from the voters and resulted in his aforementioned May 2002 defeat.
 In July 2002, shortly after Barnes left office, he entered into a plea bargain with the federal government which resulted in a 37-month prison sentence in 2003.
 Although he was admitting guilt, presiding Judge William Bassler did not believe that Barnes had taken full responsibility for his actions.
-Bassler specifically noted that Barnes' blamed his crimes on overwork and getting "caught up" in city politics, for his inability to see that what he was doing was wrong.
+Bassler specifically noted that Barnes blamed his crimes on overwork, and getting "caught up" in city politics, for his inability to see that what he was doing was wrong.
 In sentencing, Bassler said that Barnes had betrayed the trust of the citizens of Paterson, the city, and his family with his conduct.
-Lead witness and contractor in question motivations have been question by Barnes supporters.
+Lead witness and contractor in question motivations were questioned by Barnes supporters.
 This claim may have some merit as Gerald David Free was in cooperation with the government to offset his own conviction.
-Gerald David Free was a United Gunite employee featured in a CBS episode of 60 minutes, where he is trying to force a man to take cash by stuffing a $100 bill in his pocket stating, "I meant to take you to lunch anyway".
-The man refuses.
-Soon after this incident Gerald David Free was charged and convicted of bribery, later becoming a federal informant that helped convict various politicians.
-There are many of Mayor Barnes' charges in question such as female companionship he was alleged to have while he was with his wife on trips, the fact that the alleged "United Gunite gifted pool" exited 7 years earlier, also that the disgraced Mayor was never convicted of a crime connected to office which gave him the option to hold office again.
+Gerald David Free was a United Gunite employee featured in a CBS episode of 60 Minutes, in which he tried to force a man to take cash by stuffing a $100 bill in his pocket stating, "I meant to take you to lunch anyway".
+The man refused.
+Soon after the episode, Gerald David Free was charged and convicted of bribery, later becoming a federal informant that helped convict various politicians.
+There were many of Mayor Barnes' charges in question such as female companionship he was alleged to have while he was with his wife on trips, the fact that the alleged "United Gunite gifted pool" exited 7 years earlier, also that the disgraced Mayor was never convicted of a crime connected to office which gave him the option to hold office again.